linslin/laravel-coffee-cache/readme.md

 # ☕ laravel-coffee-cache
-File based lever out cache for laravel **4.*, 5.* 6.*, 7.*** views.
+File based lever out view cache for **laravel 4.x, 5.x 6.x, 7.x** .
 This cache hook in before composer autoload and Laravel boostrapping.
 It will push your application into light speed.
 By default, all GET-Requests will be cached.

 It's a coffee cache.
 You can drink more coffee instead of spending time to optimize your application or server